TFCA Annual Conference Graphic

 Abstract

-There are multiple layers to the mental health and wellbeing onion within the first responder community and one of those layers is the important element of first line help from our peers and coworkers.
-Peer support teams are no longer a luxury or option, but rather a critical link in the chain of health for firefighters.
-Fire service organizations should either have an established team or be working diligently towards development of one.
+There are multiple layers to the mental health and well-being onion within the first responder community, and one of those layers is the important element of first-line help from our peers and coworkers.
+Peer support teams are no longer a luxury or option but rather a critical link in the chain of health for firefighters.
+Fire service organizations should either have an established team or be working diligently towards developing one.

 Disrupting Quiet Quitting, Disengagement, and Resignations